Types of Body Movement: Anatomy, Physiology, Types

 Body Movement in Other Animals

-Different mechanisms have been adopted by different animals to move the body depending on their environment and body shapes.
+Different animals have adopted different mechanisms to move their bodies depending on their environment and body shapes.
 The main modes of movement in animals are as follows:

 Amoeboid Movement: Amoeba is a unicellular creature; it moves around in its environment by creating outgrowths of the plasma membrane, which are pseudo-podia.
 Human white blood cells move through the tissue in a similar manner using amoeboid movement.

-Ciliary Movement: Many small aquatic animals, for example, paramecium, use tiny hair-like structures called cilia to move by whipping in coordinated waves.
+Ciliary Movement: Many small aquatic animals, such as paramecium, use tiny hair-like structures called cilia to move by whipping in coordinated waves.
 Cilia are also found in cells of the human respiratory tract, where they help facilitate the movement of mucus.

 Flagellar Movement: Some organisms, including bacteria and sperm cells, employ flagella, which look like whip-like tails, to propel themselves through fluids.